 There are official and unofficial guidelines for determining how credit scores will affect an applicant’s eligibility.
 Some mortgage companies may tell you that you need a 620 or even a 640.
 Those lenders are typically referring to conventional loans.
 Your lender will use your FICO credit scores to determine whether or not you are eligible for a home loan.
 If you’re concerned you may not qualify, we highly recommend reaching out to our partners so that they can get you mortgage-ready fairly quickly.
 They are the industry leaders in repairing your credit so you can qualify for a mortgage loan.
 Below we’ve outlined some of the most important credit requirements your lender will look at.

-The credit score to buy a home through the FHA is 580 officially.
+The FHA requires a 10% down payment on loans made to persons with a credit score of 580 or lower.
 There are such things though as bad credit home loans.
 It all depends on your individual circumstance.

 An FHA home loan mortgage is only available for primary residence occupancy.
 Real Estate investors cannot utilize an FHA loan on investment properties.

 Compared to other loans, the FHA has more lenient credit guidelines and criteria.

 The down payment required for an FHA loan is 3.5%.

 Down payment assistance may be available for qualified first time home buyers.

 Your lender will verify your employment history so it’s best to have steady employment history.